Topics in Critical Thought, 2018

-This short course is designed to offer an introduction to critical thought in general and provide a series of engaging talks, discussions and activities related to topics of contemporary concern to critical theorists.
-Members of the Centre for Critical Thought at the University of Kent will deliver all of the sessions.
-All seminars, except the last one, will be two hours long and will take place on a Thursday evening.
+Running from June to July 2018, this short course was designed to offer an introduction to critical thought in general and provide a series of engaging talks, discussions and activities related to topics of contemporary concern to critical theorists.
+Members of the Centre for Critical Thought at the University of Kent delivered all of the sessions.
+All seminars, except the last one, lasted two hours long and took place on a Thursday evening.

 Week 1: Thursday 7 June